 Any food preparation facilities?
 Our guest rooms do not have kitchen facilities, but do have mini-fridges with separate freezers.
 Rooms also feature a microwave, electric hot water kettle and a good selection of plates, bowls, glasses (even wine and shot glasses...as well as frosty beer mugs waiting in the freezer!), flatware and basic kitchen utensils (wine and bottle openers and can opener).

 What dining options are available in Crawford?
 The Lazy J Coffee Company is just a half block north of the Inn and is a popular meeting spot.
 Lazy J carries pastries and light breakfast fare.
 Lazy J is closed on Sundays.
-The North Fork Boardwalk- Crawford's only sit-down restaurant is open six days a week (closed Monday) and offers cafe fare and down-home style cooking... as well as an on-site Saloon.
+The North Fork Boardwalk- Crawford's only sit-down restaurant is open six days a week (closed Monday) and offers high quality cafe fare and down-home style cooking... as well as an on-site Saloon.

 Heading out of town for breakfast...what do you suggest? (click on restaurant name to link to their website)